openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 HomeKit organizes your home into "accessories" that are made up of a number of "characteristics".
 Some accessory types require a specific set of characteristics.

+**Attention: Some tags have been renamed.
+Old style may not be supported in future versions.
+See below for details.**

 ## Global Configuration

 Your first step will be to create the `homekit.cfg` in your `$OPENHAB_CONF/services` folder.